WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 connection or the byways embedded in HTTP transactions, so that a reconnect can continue where things left off.
-This is why, when a call migrates, the client does NOT initiate a new call, it opens signaling and media byways to the existing call URI it already has.
+This is why, when a call migrates, the client does NOT initiate a new call, it opens signaling and media byways to the existing call URI it already has, or the new one that replaces it.

 ## Non-Graceful Migration